bencwallace/pivot/README.md

 In a [2010 paper](#1), [Nathan Clisby](https://clisby.net) introduced the
 *saw-tree* data structure, enabling a massive performance improvement to this algorithm.

-This repository provides an implementation of the saw-tree pivot algorithm.
+This repository provides an implementation of the saw-tree pivot algorithm, as well as a SIMD-optimized variant of the algorithm in 2 dimensions.

 ## Download